Harry and Norman Chandler Professor of Communication

 Turner studies media, technology and American cultural history.

-Fred Turner is Harry and Norman Chandler Professor and Chair of the Department of Communication at Stanford University.
+Fred Turner is Harry and Norman Chandler Professor of Communication at Stanford University.
 He is also Professor by courtesy appointment in the Departments of History and Art & Art History.
 In 2012, he was appointed the Akiko Yamazaki and Jerry Yang University Fellow in Undergraduate Education in honor of his commitment to undergraduate teaching.

 Turner’s research and writing explore media, technology and American cultural history.
 He is especially interested in how emerging media have shaped American life since World War II.
 He is the author of three books: The Democratic Surround: Multimedia and American Liberalism from World War II to the Psychedelic Sixties (Chicago, 2013); From Counterculture to Cyberculture: Stewart Brand, the Whole Earth Network, and the Rise of Digital Utopianism (Chicago, 2006); and Echoes of Combat: The Vietnam War in American Memory (Anchor/Doubleday, 1996; 2nd ed., Minnesota, 2001).
 His essays have tackled topics ranging from the rise of reality crime television to the role of the Burning Man festival in contemporary new media industries.
 They are available here: fredturner.stanford.edu/essays/.

 Turner’s writings have won a range of awards, including the PSP Award for the best book in Communication and Cultural Studies from the Professional and Scholarly Publishing Division of the Association of American Publishers and the Katherine Singer Kovács Essay Award from the Society for Cinema and Media Studies.
 They have also been widely translated.